GDPR-compliant services for businesses

 Although WhatsApp’s privacy policies are not ideal and it is owned by Facebook, it is nonetheless the largest end-to-end encrypted messaging service in the world.
 The Irish data protection authority has also ruled that WhatsApp is sufficiently secure to be used in some cases as a GDPR-compliant messaging service.

-Threema is the only service on this list that is truly anonymous, requiring no phone number to create an account.
+Threema is truly anonymous, requiring no phone number to create an account.
 It is also protected by Swiss privacy laws and even offers an affordable enterprise service for team collaboration.

 Cloud storage